Feynman Rules for Scalar Conformal Blocks: Low-point examples

 \subsubsection{Flow Diagrams}

-In order to create an associated flow diagram for \eno{4pointblock}, it is convenient to expand out the conformal block into a set of 3-point OPE-like structures.
-In the case of \eno{4pointblock} we see the following 3-point structures,
+In order to create an associated flow diagram for \eno{4pointblock}, it is convenient to expand out the conformal block into a set of OPE vertices.
+In the case of \eno{4pointblock} we see the following 3-point vertices,

 \eqn{4baseOPE}{

 }